pierods/smac/README.md

 ```
  **Meaning of the constructor parameters**

- The first parameter is the prefixMapDepth.
+ The first parameter is prefixMapDepth.
 It speeds up autocompletion, at the expense of memory usage.
 Practical values are 1, 2, 3 and 4.
  Speed and memory usage are (for a list of 355k words):

  prefixMapDepth|speed| memory usage